chilts/data2xml/README.md

 ```

 If you want an element containing data you can do it one of two ways.
 A simple piece of data will work, but if you want
-attributes you need to specify the value in the element object:
+attributes you need to specify the value in the element object.
+You can also specify a CDATA element too.

 ```
 convert(